 Non financial Relationship: Liliane has a non-financial relationship with APPT - volunteering to write guidelines for practice with children with autism

-Colleen has been a practicing school-based occupational therapist since receiving her Master’s Degree from Boston University in 2000.
-Her expertise lies in the combination of remedial and compensatory supports for children with sensory processing differences, autism, and those that have experienced trauma.
-Colleen is passionate about the integration of sensory and relational based intervention for children.
-As a clinician, she prides herself on being grounded in engagement with a focus on fun and the goal of improving the quality of life for her students.
-Colleen has a special interest in working with children who have experienced trauma.
-She has published three articles in research journals regarding trauma and the role of the school-based occupational therapist and one article on interprofessional collaboration.
+Colleen Cameron Whiting, OTD, OTR/L has worked as a pediatric occupational therapist for over 20 years, primarily in the public schools.
+Her expertise lies in holistically supporting children, particularly children with sensory processing differences, autism, and those that have experienced trauma.
+Colleen is passionate about the integration of sensory and relational-based support for children.
+As a clinician, she prides herself on being grounded in engagement with a focus on fun and the goal of improving the quality of life for her clients.
+Colleen has published numerous articles and chapters.
 She is SIPT and DIR/Floortime certified as well as trained in the use of Integrated Listening Systems.
-Colleen is cofacilitator of the AOTA School Mental Health workgroup and has led multiple professional development trainings on sensory processing for occupational therapists, parents and educators.
-Colleen is also the owner of a private practice called The SPARK Sensory Clinic and on the faculty for the STAR Institute, and a lecturer for the post-professional OTD program at Boston University
+Colleen is a cofacilitator of the AOTA School Mental Health workgroup and has led multiple professional development trainings for occupational therapists, parents, and educators.
+Colleen is also the owner of a private practice called The SPARK Sensory Clinic, on the faculty for the STAR Institute, and a lecturer for the post-professional OTD program at Boston University

 Financial Disclosures: Colleen receives a speaking fee from ERI